CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/automatingYourRSS.md

 ## 6.1 Every Blogpost in bullet points

-Here is a html snipped which will tell 11ty to put every blog post in the folder in dot-points.
+Here is a html snippet which will tell 11ty to put every blog post in your folder in dot-points.
 Use your CSS skills to snazzy it up using the `blog-posts-container` class.

 ------------------------------------------------------------------------